 3 Required for collecting and updating tags on the vCenter Server side.
 The privileges must be assigned at the vCenter Server level.

-4 Required for accessing VM console from <%PRODUCT%> Veeam ONE Monitor.
+4 Required for accessing VM console from Veeam ONE Client.

 5 Required for collecting datastore details.

 6 Required for collecting license information.

 The account used to connect Microsoft Hyper-V hosts and clusters must: